How Steadyline Keeps Your Mental Health Data Safe

 - Opaque data practices.
 You should always be able to know what’s happening with your data.

 Most wellness apps fail on at least one of these, which is part of why building a premium app solo meant owning every privacy decision from day one.
-Here’s where SAM stands on each.
+Here’s where Steadyline stands on each.

-↓ (never)
+↓

 Layer 2: Supabase Row Level Security.
 Your data is yours, period